How Do Personal Injury Lawyers Get Paid in Peoria? Personal injury lawyers in Peoria, Illinois, often use a contingency fee...

 What Damages Can You Receive for Catastrophic Injuries?

-If you’ve suffered from a catastrophic injury in Bloomington, you may qualify for two different kinds of damages to help you recoup your losses and to offset future expenses – compensatory and punitive damages.
+If you’ve suffered from what is considered a catastrophic injury, you may qualify for two different kinds of damages to help you recoup your losses and to offset future expenses – compensatory and punitive damages.
 Your injury attorney will help you understand the different type of damages, and also calculate both losses from expenses already incurred, and future expenses as well.

 Compensatory damages are the most common type of damages awarded in catastrophic injury suits.
 Compensatory damages will include all medical expenses you’ve incurred to date, and will also estimate future medical expenses for the treatment of your injuries and any resulting conditions that are directly related to the injury.